Martin Ssempa

-Martin Ssempa (born 1968) is a Ugandan pastor, activist, and the founder of the Makerere Community Church.
-He referred to himself as Pastor Doctor Martin Ssempa, but now calls himself Gabriel Baaba Gwanga'mujje Eri Yesu.
-Ssempa first came to international prominence in 2010 after a presentation video he made at his church, which showcased his opposition to homosexuality, went viral.
+Martin Ssempa (born 1968) is a Ugandan charismatic pastor, activist, and the founder of the Makerere Community Church.
+Ssempa first came to international prominence in 2010, after a presentation video he made at his church, which showcased his opposition to homosexuality, went viral.

 Early life and education

 Martin Ssempa was born in Naluzaale of Uganda's Masaka District in 1968 to a single mother.
 He did not know his father.
 His mother was a teacher and he changed schools often as a child.
 Ssempa went to Kimanya Primary School in Masaka and St. Peter's Primary School in Nsambya.
 He then went to Rubaga Boys' Secondary School, before he completed his A level at Namilyango College.
 During his teenage years he became a celebrity in East Africa as the national break dancing champion.
 In 1988, Ssempa was admitted to Makerere University.

-During his time at the University, both Ssempa's brother and sister contracted HIV.
+During his time at the university, both Ssempa's brother and sister contracted HIV.
 Ssempa sat by their beds as they grew sicker.
 When they died in 1990, he blamed their promiscuity and feared that his lifestyle would also lead to his death via AIDS; thus, he decided to take action.
 Ssempa converted to Evangelical Christianity at the Wandegeya Baptist Youth Center.
 He travelled the country with a drama group that performed in schools in an effort to educate students about AIDS.

-Ssempa graduated from Makerere with a Bachelor's degree in Social Science, specialising in sociology.
+Ssempa graduated from Makerere with a bachelor's degree in social science, specialising in sociology.
 He later received a Master of Arts degree in counselling from Cairn University.